sharebears/pulsar/ROADMAP.md

 - [x] Rate Limiting
 - [x] Caching
 - [x] Permissioned Serialization
-- [-] Boilerplate Refactors & Typing (Issues)
+- [x] Boilerplate Refactors & Typing (Issues)
 - [-] Forums
 - [ ] Rules
 - [ ] News Posts
 - [ ] Index

 # Issues
+- [x] Refactor the tests
+- [ ] Forums system
-- [ ] Testing & Typing
+- [ ] Add tests for all lowercased schemas and convert them to uppercase
-- [ ] Script to analyse permission usage--iter through all files and compile list of require_permission, assert_permission, choose_user, has_permission and compare with
+- [ ] Script to analyse permission usage--iterate through all files and compile list of require_permission, assert_permission, choose_user, has_permission and compare with
       get_all_permissions() | https://stackoverflow.com/a/25181706
 - [ ] Should invite codes be stored in the URL?